Summary of 2021 Legislative & Budgetary

 Jointly Authored with President pro Tempore Toni G. Atkins

 Creates a statewide process to revoke a peace officer’s certification for a criminal conviction and certain acts of serious misconduct without regard to conviction.
-Additionally, the bill will correct misinterpretations and impediments to full civil rights enforcement using the Bane Act and bringing it into conformity with federal law.
+Additionally, the bill will remove some of the more egregious immunities used to avoid full civil rights enforcement using the Bane Act.

 - SB 567: Determinate Sentencing